In public accounting, Accounting Advisory is all the rage.

 Additionally, there are consultants who specialize in purchase price allocations and assign the value of the acquired company’s intangible assets.
 This work is necessary for the purchase price adjustments to be recorded, which is often performed by the consultants working on the integration.

-The areas I’ve laid out above really only scratch the service.
+The areas detailed above only scratch the service.
 Accounting and financial advisory is an extremely general description of services that extend well beyond the scope of this article.
 If you are interested in learning more about accounting advisory services, continue to research different niches within advisory to help identify what most appeals to you.